-This pervades all of life: We have ideas that we don't fully understand that can and should be tested for validity.
+This pervades all of life: We have ideas that we don’t fully understand that can and should be tested for validity.
 It may well change our minds about the way we do things currently.
-Startups, often with little experience and lots of agility, have a special opportunity and responsibility to test assumptions and thus use their clean slate to their advantage.
-If you're not "starting up" your operation to question the way things are currently done, why are you starting up at all?
-You might as well go work for a big corporation that already seems to have everything figured out: you'll save yourself plenty of headaches from people questioning your preconceived notions as they stand.
+Startups, as we are individually, often with little experience and lots of agility, have a special opportunity to test assumptions and use the clean slate to their advantage.
+If you’re not “starting up” your operation to question the way things are currently done, why are you starting up at all?
+You might as well go work for a big corporation that already seems to have everything figured out: you’ll save yourself plenty of headaches from people questioning your preconceived notions.

 Why can startups break the rules?

 The better question is, “Why don’t the big companies break any of the rules?”